Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Introduction

 Recently, secure multiparty quantum computation (MPQC) has raised research interest.
-Most of the works are in the fully quantum setting \ie the functionality, including inputs and outputs, are quantum.
-While \cite{CGS02,BCG06} achieved full security with an honest majority, it is impossible to obtain MPQC with full security in general without an honest majority \cite{ABDR04}.
-To circumvent this impossibility, MPQC protocols with a dishonest majority, such as \cite{DNS12,DGJ+20,BCKM21}, seek the weaker notion of security with abort, which allows all honest parties to abort when they observe an attack.
-However, such a notion is vulnerable to a \emph{denial-of-service attack} because an attacker can repeatedly invoke aborts.
-In light of this, \cite{ACC+21} proposed an MPQC protocol with identifiable abort (MPQC-SWIA), allowing all honest parties to agree on an identity of a corrupted party as an output in case of an abort.
-Still, their identification mechanism only allows inside MPQC participants to identify a malicious player.
-Returning to the deliveryman problem from earlier, MPQC-SWIA is unable to provide sufficient evidence to the jury, who is absent from this matter.
-Given the state of affairs, we ask: \begin{quote} {\it Is it possible to construct MPQC with public verifiable identifiable abort?} \end{quote}
+Most of the works consider the fully quantum setting \ie the functionality, including inputs and outputs, is quantum.
+Like in the classical setting, it is known that an honest majority is both sufficient \cite{CGS02,BCG06}, and necessary \cite{ABDR04} to achieve full security, which guarantees output delivery for everyone.
+In light of this, the study of MPQC protocols in the dishonest majority setting has focused on the weaker notion of \emph{security with abort} \cite{DNS12,DGJ+20,BCKM21}, which allows all honest parties to abort when they detect an attack.
+However, such a notion is vulnerable to a denial-of-service attack because an attacker can repeatedly induce aborts.
+For this reason, a more recent work \cite{ACC+21} has proposed an MPQC protocol with identifiable abort (MPQC-SWIA) that allows all honest parties to agree on the identity of a corrupted party in case of an abort.
+Regrettably, the identification mechanism of \cite{ACC+21} only allows the participants of the protocol to identify a malicious party.
+This is unsatisfactory in many practical scenarios because during a dispute, external observers are aware that two groups of people are in disagreement, but it is unclear which side is acting maliciously.
+Consider an instance where a client accuses a tech company of failing to provide a service and, therefore, refuses payment.
+Conversely, the company asserts that they have indeed provided the service.
+In such cases, it becomes vital to employ a publicly verifiable protocol to assess their integrity.
+This is especially important in the quantum setting, where each party may possess only one copy of their quantum input.
+Once the quantum inputs are ruined, it results in the irreversible loss of inputs for honest parties.
+Therefore, we consider a notion of security called \emph{publicly verifiable identifiable abort} (PVIA) that allows everyone, including outside observers, to identify the malicious party.
+We ask: \begin{quote} {\it Is it possible to construct MPQC with publicly verifiable identifiable abort (PVIA)?} \end{quote}

-In the classical setting, one can turn MPC-SWIA into MPC-PVIA.
-Obtaining a public verifiable protocol requires each participant to broadcast committed messages to outsider observers.
-However, it is impossible to broadcast quantum states due to the no-cloning theorem, so the classical technique cannot be applied in the quantum setting.
-A recent line of work that also aims for public verifiability is classical verification of quantum computation (CVQC) \cite{CVQC}.
-However, due to its restriction to quantum computation that is performed by a single server with classical outputs, CVQC cannot fit in general MPQC.

-It is widely believed that the no-cloning theorem and the traditional sender-receiver mechanism in the quantum authentication code prevent quantum techniques from realizing an MPQC-PVIA protocol.
-As a result, we design a transformation for public verifiability that subverts the traditional sender-receiver rationale.
-We will close the gap in our technical overview section later on.